 The comment reflects growing concern among European security officials about how quickly intelligence claims, even unverified ones, can shape public discourse once they enter the global news cycle.

-Polish authorities emphasized that national security services strictly conduct all actions within the law.
-Strużyk emphasized that Poland does not engage in covert operations outside its legal mandate and rejected any suggestion of involvement in violent actions abroad.
+The Polish authorities emphasised that the national security services strictly conduct all actions within the law.
+Strużyk emphasised that Poland does not engage in covert operations outside its legal mandate, and he rejected any suggestion of involvement in violent actions abroad.

 This insistence on legality and transparency is part of Warsaw’s broader effort to counter what it sees as coordinated information warfare.
 Poland has repeatedly warned allies that Russian intelligence narratives are increasingly designed to blur responsibility, provoke diplomatic friction, and undermine trust between NATO partners.